vindarel/cl-str/README.md

 ("a" "b" "c" "")
 ~~~

+* 0.17, april 2020: fixed `remove-punctuation` that did not respect the case.
+Use `no-case` for this.
 * 0.16, november 2019: added `pad`, `pad-[left, right, center]`.
 * 0.15, october 2019: added functions to change case (based on cl-change-case).
   added remove-punctuation.